Understanding IPv4 vs IPv6: What Developers Need to Know

 Conclusion

 IPv6 adoption is growing, but IPv4 will remain relevant for years.
 Build applications that seamlessly support both protocols for maximum compatibility and future-proofing.
+Use our IP lookup tool to instantly see which version your current IP address is, or check the IPPriv API documentation — it supports both IPv4 and IPv6 lookups.
+For more context on IP addressing fundamentals, read our guide on what is an IP address.

 Related Articles